Couple loses custody of teen son after giving him marijuana to treat seizures

 The Brills' attorney, Steve Sadow, told ABC News that giving him the drug was a last-ditch effort after trying other medical treatments and prescriptions.
 Sadow told ABC News the marijuana helped David go 71 days without a seizure.

 "We look at our child in a ball in the middle of the floor unable to do anything, but their entire body is convulsing and tensed up and you have to pick your child up, carry them to your vehicle because you live 45 minutes away from help.
-I hope no parent ever has to do that," Suzeanne Brill told WGXA.
+I hope no parent ever has to do that," Suzeanna Brill told WGXA.

 They are back in court on June 14 when they could learn whether or not David will be returned to them.